phillipnunes/100-days-of-code/log.md

 ### Day 65: February 01 2019

 **Today's Progress**: I trained more, but still a bit confusing how to update tables  with relationship using eloquent.
 I could not implement the update method yet.

+### Day 66: February 04 2019

+**Today's Progress**: More training and more eloquent.
+Today I learned how to use sync to update intermediary tables.